Master's Programme in International Humanitarian Action

-The programme was launched in 1993 because of a growing concern about the increase in disasters and conflicts in the world and the complex consequences for society.
-In order to address these questions, it was felt that a more professional approach was required, combining academic higher education and professional competences.
-The programme is administered by the Department of Theology, but is multidisciplinary.
+The Master's Programme in International Humanitarian Action was launched in 1993 because of growing concern about the increase in disasters and conflicts in the world and the complex consequences for society.
+In order to address these questions, it was felt that a more professional approach was required, combining academic higher education and professional competencies.
+The programme is administered by the Department of Theology but is multidisciplinary.

-The Master Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competences for a career in humanitarian action.
+The Master's Programme in International Humanitarian Action offers a multidisciplinary education which seeks to teach you as a student core competence for a career in humanitarian action.
 The overall aim is to train you to develop the analytical and practical skills needed by professional humanitarian workers - for example, an interdisciplinary understanding of emergency situations and a capacity to organise and plan humanitarian relief operations.
 The duration of the Master's programme is two years of full-time study.

 The programme leads to a Master of Arts in Theology (120 credits) with International Humanitarian Action as the main field of study.